nguyentran0212/iegems-website/_draft/2022-09-28-review-shanling-up4.md

 UP4 is a competent and well-designed product.
 I love the volume wheel.
 For casual listeners, UP4 can handle most of your music listening needs and give you a bit of room for future upgrades with the 2.5mm balanced output.
 For seasoned listeners, UP4 offers various sound signatures that you can change on the fly.

 Sound quality wise, UP4 slots neatly between the Apple dongle (3/5 - Average) and Fiio KA3 (4/5 - Good).
 The excellent handling and enjoyable user experience is a big plus.
 On the other hand, audio delay does limit UP4 usability.
 Taken all aspects into consideration, I rate **UP4 3.5/5 (above average).**

-However, I cannot fully recommend UP4 until the audio cut-out problem has been addressed, as it would be a deal breaker for the target audience of this product.

 ![UP4](/assets/images/Shanling-UP4/UP4_summary.jpg)